naahiv/DataAnalyzer/README.md

   - *Note that the software **will not** run without this step*

 You only need to complete these steps upon the first installation, not every time you update.
 Note that the custom refresh token that you generated using DACrypter will expire every 90 days - in other words, you should reopen DACrypter and redo the above steps every 90 days to make sure you can continue using the software properly.

+## Usage & Examples
+### Getting Started
+The most basic use of Data Analyzer is as follows: